selkij/Moxie/README.md

 Run `VS2019-INSTALL.bat`, make sure to click in the following dialog window to install the missing depedencies, wait for the installation to finish, click yes again to install inno setup and then it will install the just built Cosmos! (by default its installed on `C:\Users\username\AppData\Roaming\Cosmos User Kit`).

-Open Visual Studio 2019 and select `Open a project or a solution` and select the Moxie.sln from the PoOS_OS folder and then click the build icon on the top and the ISO should be generated in `PoOS_OS\bin\Debug\net5.0\Moxie.iso`!
+Open Visual Studio 2019 and select `Open a project or a solution` and select the Moxie.sln from the Moxie_OS folder and then click the build icon on the top and the ISO should be generated in `Moxie_OS\bin\Debug\net5.0\Moxie.iso`!

 ![](Images/IMG-01.png)